therealdrtroll/royal-brothers/README.md

 * References - [MDN](https://developer.mozilla.org/en-US/) | [w3schools](https://www.w3schools.com/)

+### Features
+* Login and Signup
+* A user can choose a location from where he wants to choose a bike.
+* User can choose the date and time for pickup and drop along with the choice of his/her bike.
+* A user can choose between monthly and daily rental plans.
+* A user can pay through card.
+* All the order history is recorded in user profile.

+## Known Issues
+ * Not responsive for tablets and phones.

 ## Installation

 clone the repository into the local system, and install necessary packages in both the front end and the back end.